EXCLUSIVE-Boeing kept FAA in the dark on key 737 MAX design changes -U.S. IG report

 "Key FAA certification engineers and personnel responsible for approving the level of airline pilot training were unaware of the revision to (MCAS)," the report said.

-(Reporting by David Shepardson in Washington, Eric M. Johnson in Seattle, and Tracy Rucinski in Chicago; Additional reporting by Jamie Freed in Sydney; Editing by Chris Reese and Tom Brown)
+(Reporting by David Shepardson in Washington, Eric M. Johnson in Seattle, and Tracy Rucinski in Chicago; Additional reporting by Jamie Freed in Sydney; Editing by Tom Brown and Christopher Cushing)

 ((Eric.m.johnson@thomsonreuters.com; +1 206 707 1218; Follow me on Twitter @ByEricMJohnson;))